liuch/dmarc-srg/docs/setup-and-configuration.md

 Login with the admin password you defined in conf/conf.php.

-Note: If you have only one domain, it will be added automatically and you can skip this step.
+Note: If you have only one domain, it will be added automatically and you can skip adding a domain.

-Once there, add your domain - menu -> settings -> domains -> "New domain"
+Add your domain(s) by going : menu -> settings -> domains -> "New domain"

 ![Add domain](_img/add-domain.gif)

-Alternatively you can do it on the command line using :
+Alternatively, you can do it on the command line using :
 ```shell
 php -f utils/domains_admin.php add_domain name=example.com active=1
 ```

-# Enable DMARC reports for your domain(s)
+# Enable DMARC reports for your domain(s) (DNS)

-Your domain's _dmarc.example.com TXT record should look something like :
+Your domain's **_dmarc.example.com** TXT record should look something like :

 ```txt
 v=DMARC1; p=reject; rua=mailto:dmarc-rua@example.com